-The National Health Service spends more than £10.3 billion a year on medicines, representing 9.2 per cent of its total expenditure.
-Medicine exports are worth over £14.6 billion a year - the UK's top foreign exchange earner in manufactured goods.
-Nearly a quarter of the world's top 100 medicines were discovered in Britain.
+The National Health Service spends more than £11.6 billion a year on medicines, representing 9.8 per cent of its total expenditure.
+The pharmaceutical sector makes a greater contribution to the UK economy than any other industrial sector and generates an annual trade surplus of £7 billion.
+One fifth of the world's most popular prescription medicines were developed in the UK.

-Investment into researching and developing new products in the UK is now running at just under £4 billion a year and each new medicine takes an average of ten to twelve years to develop before it is authorized for use, with no guarantee of commercial success.
+Investment into researching and developing new products in the UK is now running at over £4 billion a year and each new medicine takes an average of ten to twelve years to develop before it is authorized for use, with no guarantee of commercial success.